Not That Funny

 "Not That Funny" is a song by British-American rock band Fleetwood Mac, released in 1980.
 Composed and sung by guitarist Lindsey Buckingham, it was written as a response to the punk movement in the late 1970s.
+The song shares some lyrics with "I Know I'm Not Wrong", another Buckingham penned song that appeared on the Tusk album.
+In select European countries, "Not That Funny" was issued as the third single from the Tusk album, although the song failed to chart.
+Since its release, the song has been performed live on several Fleetwood Mac tours.